 New Student Orientation

-Newly admitted international students are invited to attend the International Student Orientation.
+All new international students are required to attend the mandatory orientation.
 The spring and fall orientations are held right before and/or during the first week of classes.

 Important information about academic and immigration policies, practical matters for housing, transportation, banking, and health insurance are covered during the orientation.
 It is also a wonderful opportunity to meet and make friends with other new students from your country and from all over the world!